dwlf/sdc/README.md

 ### Installing SDC on a Physical Server

-A SmartDataCenter server runs SmartOS, which is a "live image".
-That means that it boots from a USB key.
-Installing SDC involves writing a "USB" build to a physical USB key, inserting the key and booting the server from that key.
+A SmartDataCenter server runs SmartOS which is a live image.
+This means that it boots from a USB flash drive (key).
-To install SDC, first obtain the latest release USB build.

 #### Hardware